 Are Philadelphia Police Officers Required to Tell You the Reason for Your Arrest?

 The simplest answer to this question is no. There is no law or constitutional right that requires the officers to tell you the reason they believe they have probable cause to place you under arrest.
 Generally speaking, however, it is considered best practice for the police to tell you why they are arresting you, even if they do not explain the charges in great detail.
+Are Philadelphia police allowed to lie?
+That is another issue in itself.
+Reach out to our Philadelphia criminal defense lawyers if you believe your rights were not upheld during a police officer interaction.

 If you are being arrested based on a warrant issued by a judge, while the police still do not technically have to tell you what you are being arrested for, they are required to show you the warrant for your arrest in most cases.
 The warrant should clearly state what the charges are.
 If for some reason the police absolutely refuse to tell you the reason for your arrest, the latest you will learn the charges against you is when they are read at your preliminary arraignment, which typically must occur within 72 hours of your arrest and booking.